PrinceSharma-afk/Metacrafters-Avalanche-Module3/README.md

-# Metacrafters-Avalanche-Module3
+# Metacrafters-Avalanche-Module3-CeshToken
+## Description
-The CeShtoken contract extends ERC20 with features for token management, address control (blacklisting/whitelisting), token locking, and metadata verification.
+The CeShToken contract extends ERC20 with features for token management, address control (blacklisting/whitelisting), token locking, and metadata verification.

-# Functions:
+## Functions
 Burn: Permanently removes tokens from circulation.
 Mint: Creates new tokens and assigns them to an address.
 Transfer: Moves tokens from one address to another.